argoproj/argo-cd/docs/developer-guide/faq.md

 Sure thing!
 You can either open an Enhancement Proposal in our GitHub issue tracker or you can [join us on Slack](https://argoproj.github.io/community/join-slack) in channel #argo-dev to discuss your ideas and get guidance for submitting a PR.

-### Noone has looked at my PR yet.
+### No one has looked at my PR yet.
 Why?

-As we have limited man power, it can sometimes take a while for someone to respond to your PR.
+As we have limited manpower, it can sometimes take a while for someone to respond to your PR.
 Especially, when your PR contains complex or non-obvious changes.
 Please bear with us, we try to look at every PR that we receive.

 ### Why has my PR been declined?
 I put much work in it!